ridiculous/drg/README.md

 # DRG

-A Ruby utility to help automate common tasks!
-Currently includes enhanced dependency management using Bundler.
-You can pin Gem versions to the current or the next available level (major, minor, or patch).
-Can also automatically update your gems to the latest available version.
+A Ruby utility to help automate dependency management using Bundler.
+You can pin Gem versions to the current or the next available level.
+DRG can automatically update your gems to the latest available version, similar to Gemnasium.

 ## Requirements